 How Much to Save Before Having a Baby

-If you think one parent will be at home after baby arrives, a quick rule of thumb when working out how much money to save before having a baby is to work out how much life costs when that parent is working, then remove the costs of commuting and any other expenses to do with work.
+If you think one parent will be at home after baby arrives, a quick way of working out how much money to save before having a baby is to work out how much life costs when that parent is working.
+Then simply remove the costs of commuting and any other expenses to do with work.

 I was, of course, losing my income, but as we’d lived frugally and saved my income throughout my pregnancy, it didn’t make a difference to our daily life.